How to Grow Bibb Lettuce Plants

 Bibb lettuce forms loose heads when mature.
 If this is your first time growing, it’s sometimes hard to tell when they are fully mature.
 When in doubt, harvest a head, eat, and enjoy!

-All lettuces thrives in cooler weather.
+Most important, all lettuces thrive in cooler weather.
 It is also susceptible to frost.
 It does not like mid-summer heat, or dry conditions.
 Set your first crop outdoors after the last spring frost.
-Time your Fall crop to mature prior to the first fall frost date for your area.
+Then, time your Fall crop to mature prior to the first fall frost date for your area.

 Subscribe To Our Newsletter